What is a Principal ?

 What is an example?

-For example, your business, Packaging Pty Ltd enters into an agreement to provide a contract packing service for Breakfast Cereals Pty Ltd where you will pack their cereals into boxes provided by them and then ship them off to Breakfast Cereals Pty Ltd’s end customer, Supermarket Pty Ltd. A customer goes to Supermarket Pty Ltd and purchases a box of cereal that your business packaged on behalf of Packing Pty Ltd and they find that it is contaminated with a screw and whilst eating the cereal they bite down on the screw and a tooth is cracked.
-When Packing Pty Ltd receives a demand for compensation by the customer to fix the tooth, Breakfast Cereals Pty Ltd, will expect you to indemnify them as the product they provided you did not have any screws in it.
+For example, your business, Packaging Pty Ltd enters into an agreement to provide a contract packing service for Breakfast Cereals Pty Ltd where you will pack their cereals into boxes provided by them and then ship them off to Breakfast Cereals Pty Ltd’s end customer, Supermarket Pty Ltd. A customer goes to Supermarket Pty Ltd and purchases a box of cereal that your business packaged on behalf of Breakfast Cereals Pty Ltd and they find that it is contaminated with a screw and whilst eating the cereal they bite down on the screw and a tooth is cracked.
+When Breakfast Cereals Pty Ltd receives a demand for compensation by the customer to fix the tooth, Breakfast Cereals Pty Ltd, will expect you to indemnify them as the product they provided you did not have any screws in it.
 They know this because it was scanned by a metal detector before it left their premises.
 This is a situation where your principal may be held liable for your actions as their agent.

 Why do I need it?